 Did you ever want to contact someone on Tinder by email?

-First I want to let you know that this article is for entertaining purposes only, and I am not really recommending doing this if it’s not with a good intention!
+First I want to let you know that this article is for entertainment purposes only, and I am not really recommending doing this if it’s not with good intentions!

 - Log in on Tinder from your smartphone.

 - If you saw someone you like copy their name and surname.

 - Do a search in google with this info and see if they are on Linkedin or Twitter.

 - Download the FindThatLead Free extension from the Chrome store.

 - Log in to Linkedin or Twitter with your user name.